 A day begun [hastily], on the plane of self-indulgence, will continue on that plane.
 Weakness in little things is a moral gangrene, which slowly destroys the will. – William Muldoon

+The morning is the best time for everything.
 If you really want to get your exercise in, and a healthy start to the day, begin first thing in the morning.

 The morning is a renewal.
 You’ve restored yourself through sleep, and in the morning the entire day is in front of you.
 You can choose which plane you begin on: are you going to take care of yourself or not?

 I interviewed Gene and Virginia, a couple in their 80’s who have done some amazing things, and they told me about their “Coffee with Christ.”
 Every morning they would read the Bible or something spiritual—and have coffee.
+They used decaf.

 It’s a great routine.
 Many mornings I read something by Emmet Fox from his Power Through Constructive Thinking book.
 This book is full of improved thought patterns and makes you aware of your negative ones.